Android platform glossary

 adb

-Android Debug Bridge, a command-line debugging application included with the SDK.
-It provides tools to browse the device, copy tools on the device, and forward ports for debugging.
-If you are developing in Android Studio, adb is integrated into your development environment.
-See Android Debug Bridge for more information.
+Android Debug Bridge, a command-line debugging app included with the SDK. adb provides tools to browse the device, copy tools on the device, and forward ports for debugging.
+If you're developing in Android Studio, adb is integrated into your development environment.
+The acronym is written in all lower case in plain text.
+When referring specifically to the command, it's written as adb.
+See Verify that you have fastboot and adb for more information.

 Android project

 A Git repository on an Android Gerrit host.
-See Source Control Tools > Gerrit for more information.
+See Git source editor for more information on how Git works.

-The build fingerprint is a unique, human-readable string containing manufacturer information issued to each build.
-See Understanding build fingerprints for more information.
+A unique, human-readable string containing manufacturer information issued to each build.
+See Build OTA packages for more information.

 Git branch - canonical